subugdubug/place/README.md

 ### Core Functions

-- `paintPixel(uint256 x, uint256 y, bytes3 color) payable`: Paint a single pixel at (x,y) with the specified RGB color
+- `paintPixel(uint256 x, uint256 y, bytes4 color) payable`: Paint a single pixel at (x,y) with the specified RGBA color
 - `paintPixels(Pixel[] pixels) payable`: Paint multiple pixels in a single transaction with the specified coordinates and colors
 - `getPixelColor(uint256 x, uint256 y)`: Get the color of a pixel at (x,y)
+- `isPixelPainted(uint256 x, uint256 y)`: Check if a pixel has been painted (has non-zero alpha)
+- `getPixelRGBA(uint256 x, uint256 y)`: Get the individual RGBA components of a pixel
 - `getCanvasSection(uint256 startX, uint256 startY, uint256 width, uint256 height)`: Get a section of the canvas

 ### Data Structures